-This approach was adopted in \cite{Sca18} not only for the noiseless setting, but also for noisy settings.
+The approach described following Theorem \ref{thm:two-stage-small} was adopted in \cite{Sca18} not only for the noiseless setting, but also for noisy settings.
 The changes compared to the noiseless setting are outlined as follows.
-In the first step, one can make use of the partial recovery results for the noisy setting outlined at the end of Section \ref{sec:partial}.
+In the first step, one can make use of the approximate recovery results for the noisy setting outlined at the end of Section \ref{sec:partial}.
 In the second step, one can use a noisy nonadaptive algorithm that achieves a positive rate, such as the NCOMP algorithm introduced in Section \ref{sec:NCOMP}.
 In the third step, testing each item once is no longer sufficient, but testing each item $\Theta(\log_2 k)$ times is enough to combat the noise.

-This approach, as well as a slightly refined three-stage version, led to significant improvements over the best known information-theoretic achievable rates for noisy nonadaptive group testing, as illustrated in Figure \ref{fig:noisy_adaptive_rates}.
+This approach, as well as a slightly refined three-stage version, leads to significant improvements over the best known rates for noisy nonadaptive group testing, as illustrated in Figure \ref{fig:noisy_adaptive_rates}.
 Another contribution of \cite{Sca18}, also demonstrated in this figure, was to provide an algorithm-independent converse demonstrating that the rate must approach zero as $\alpha \to 1$ (regardless of the number of stages of adaptivity), in stark contrast to the noiseless setting in which a rate of one can be achieved for all $\alpha \in (0,1)$.